zachmeador/clanker/docs/dev_notes/thoughts.md

     - recipe source urls are included if they exist
     - later:
         - storing available ingredients, purchase date, expiration date. the latter 2 nullable
+- rebuild of my old smdata project. finance data etl stuff basically. a few api providers for the source data.
+    - easy ways to call alerts, build various momentum metrics, more
+    - `clanker add bollinger bands to all of my market feed transforms`
+    - tgcr coefficients, effr, other related one

 ### recipes